alirezasaharkhiz/go-blockchain/README.md

 # go-blockchain
-a blockchain developed on golang with proof of work method.
-{Not yet complete..}
+implemention of blockchain with go